IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Introduction

 In this paper, we present IML-ViT, an end-to-end ViT-based model that solves IML tasks.
-Regarding the 3 key discrepancies, we devise IML-ViT with the following components: 1) a ViT which accepts high-resolution input.
+Regarding the proposed three key discrepancies, we devise IML-ViT with the following components: 1) a windowed ViT which accepts \textbf{high-resolution} input.
 Most of the global attention block is replaced with windowed attention as the trade-off for time complexity.
-We initialized its parameters with ImageNet-1k MAE~\cite{MAE_2022} pre-training; 2) a \textit{simple feature pyramid}~\cite{benchmark_ViT_2021} network to introduce multi-scale supervision; 3) a morphology-based edge loss strategy is proposed to ensure edge supervision.
+We initialize it with Masked Autoencoder (MAE)~\cite{MAE_2022} pre-trained parameters on ImageNet-1k~\cite{imagenet_2009}; 2) a simple feature pyramid networt (SFPN) ~\cite{benchmark_ViT_2021} to introduce \textbf{multi-scale supervision}; 3) a morphology-based edge loss strategy is proposed to ensure \textbf{edge supervision}.
 The overview of IML-ViT is shown in Figure \ref{fig:overall}.

+In this manner, without any specialized modules, IML-ViT offers a general ViT structure for IML tasks.
+In other words, \textit{IML-ViT proves that IML tasks can be solved without hand-crafted features or deliberate feature fusion process}, promoting future IML methods into a more generalizable design paradigm.

-To the best of our knowledge, ObjectFormer~\cite{objectformer_2022} and TransForensics~\cite{transforensic_2021} are the only Transformer-related models solving the IML tasks.
-However, their backbone distinguishes significantly from ViT, as will explain in the Related Works section.
-Thus, IML-ViT can be regarded as the pioneering model that utilizes ViT as the backbone for tackling IML tasks.
+To the best of our knowledge, ObjectFormer~\cite{objectformer_2022}, TransForensics~\cite{transforensic_2021}, and TruFor~\cite{trufor2023} are the only Transformer-related models solving the IML tasks.
+However, their backbone distinguishes significantly from vanilla ViT, as will be explained in Section \ref{sec:related_works}.
+Thus, IML-ViT can be regarded as the pioneering model utilizing a vanilla ViT as the backbone for IML tasks.

-The experiments were conducted based on a common evaluation protocol~\cite{objectformer_2022, RGBN_2018,MVSS_2021,Mantra_2019,GSR_Net_2020} to measure the generalizability and performance of our IML-ViT.
-Model is trained on CASIAv2~\cite{CASIA_2013} dataset and then test it on other 5 public datasets.
-The results demonstrate that IML-ViT has surpassed all SoTA models, indirectly validating the reliability of the three key aspects of IML proposed by us.
+Currently, the evaluation protocol for IML tasks is rather chaotic.
+To bring faithful evaluations and establish IML-ViT as the benchmark model, we demarcate existing messy evaluation settings into three mainstream protocols and conduct comprehensive experiments across these protocols.
+The extensive experiment results demonstrate that IML-ViT has surpassed all SoTA (state-of-the-art) models, thereby validating the reliability of the three proposed key essences of IML.
 Thus, we believe that IML-ViT is a powerful candidate to become a new SoTA model for IML.

-With no specialized modules, IML-ViT has the potential to serve as a simple yet superior performance benchmark for IML and demonstrate that IML tasks can be solved without manually designed feature extractors or complicated feature fusion, promoting existing IML research into new research paradigms.
-In summary, our contributions are as follows: